Chapter 4 : Tearing Us Apart

 “That’s great, babe.”

 “I know!
-I never thought I would see a better pedicure in my life!”
+I never thought I would see such an amazing pedicure in my life!”
 I roll my eyes, again, and wait for her to continue.
 “So, what did you do today?”
 She’s never really interested, but at least she asks.
 I can just imagine her face.
 She’d look annoyed and bored and she’d probably be slightly frowning while she picks at her nails.

 “It was my birthday.”
 I feel anger start to bubble inside my chest at her disinterest tonight.
 I came of-age, today!
 She should have at least said happy birthday to me before I mentioned it.

 “Of course it was!” she giggles airily and almost nervously, “and I can’t wait to give you your present in person!”
 At this, my frustration is diffused slightly.

 Of course she didn’t forget!
 How could I have doubted my own girlfriend?

 But then again, she didn’t sound very convincing.

 Doubt washes over me once more.
 Do I really love this girl?